SAP/spartacus-docs/_pages/dev/routes/external-routes.md

     ]
     ```

-*For more, see the official documentation of Angular service worker config: https://angular.io/guide/service-worker-config#navigationurls*
+For more, see the official documentation of the Angular [service worker configuration](https://angular.io/guide/service-worker-config#navigationurls).

 ## How to redirect to a different domain